GTK-teaching/NGS-intro/_episodes/03-trimming.md

 {: .output}

 There is a similar version for single end reads, `TrimmmomaticSE`.

+> ## Reads get dropped when trimming
+>
+> When trimming reads from a fastq file, some reads are naturally dropped.
+For example, an entire
+> read may be trimmed so that there is nothing left, or the read remaining after trimming may be shorter than the
+> minimum length requirement for keeping it.
+In the case of single-end (SE) sequencing, the
+> consequences are simple: reads are simply dropped from the results file.
+In the case of PE
+> sequencing, if one read of a mate pair is dropped, then the other read is *orphaned*.
+Trimmomatic
+> produces separate files for the surviving pairs and for the surviving orphans (four files in
+> total).
+{: .callout}

 Next, we specify what flag we would like to run.
 For example, you can specify `threads` to indicate the number processors on your computer that you want Trimmomatic to use.
 These flags are not necessary, but they can give